Skip to content

 experiment_results: tea_tasting.experiment.ExperimentResult | Mapping[

-Any, tea_tasting.experiment.ExperimentResult],
+object, tea_tasting.experiment.ExperimentResult],

 metrics: str | set[str] | Sequence[str] | None = None,